dannykli/gym-website/README.md

-# Gym Programme Builder Website
+# Fitness Programme Builder Website

-A full-stack web application that generates **personalised gym programmes** based on user preferences.
+A full-stack web application that generates **personalised fitness programmes** based on user preferences.
 The app combines a conversational chat-based interface, LLM-powered preference extraction, and a structured exercise database to produce a tailored training plan for the purpose of building muscle.

 You can visit it [here](https://myfitnessprogrammebuilder.com).